brootaylor/brootaylor-v3/src/_content/pages/me.md

 I absolutely [adore aircraft](/photos/2022-03-30/photo_202203301354) and hope that one day I'll be able to either get my PPL or GPL.

 I write now and then &ndash; and have [written a few posts](/writing), [jotted down some notes](/notes), and [bookmarked links to articles](/bookmarks) I've enjoyed and found interesting.
 Hopefully some of them resonate with you.

+Before ever touching a computer at the end of the 90's, my life revolved around *‘teasing’* cows &mdash; *(on our dairy farm)*.
+Off-road motorbiking, hiking and wild camping in the mountains, stargazing, canoeing, fishing, photography, drumming, playing a bunch of team and individual sports, training as a chef, and aspiring to be a pilot. {.call-out}

 ---